 Fort Worth currently diverts 24 percent of residential waste from the landfill through recycling and yard waste collections.

 If Fort Worth residents put all of their recycling in the blue cart to be recycled instead of wasting it as garbage, we could divert more than 40 percent away from landfill disposal.

 It all adds up

 An estimate of the value of residential recycling materials that was landfilled in 2011 is $12,744,816.03.
 These recycling materials were landfilled because many residents choose to use their garbage cart instead of their blue recycling cart.

-Stay in the loop on the city's Comprehensive Solid Waste Plan and learn how to give your feedback.
+Stay in the loop on the city's Comprehensive Solid Waste Plan.

 - Presentation to City Council (Aug.
 2 2016)